polymorphia/GoogleAPIClientForREST-Calendar/README.md

 # GoogleAPIClientForREST-Calendar
-Example to implement Google Sign-In and use Google Calendar API with Pods version: ~> 1.3
+Example App to implement Google Sign-In and use Google Calendar API with Pods version: ~> 1.3 developed with Swift 4.x